Frequently Asked Questions

 Question: Do you accept cards?

-Answer: Yes, and cash, cheque, Paypal and BACs transfers.
+Answer: Yes, and cash, with BACs transfers available for deposits only.

 Question: I’ve been trying to ring, but you don’t seem to answer your phone?